 Admissions to Fairfield School are arranged by Kirklees Local Authority.
-Parents/carers should contact the Casework Officer within the SEN Assessment and Commissioning Team to discuss the options and decider, through consultation which school will best meet your child’s needs.
+Parents/carers should contact the Casework Officer within the SEND Assessment and Commissioning Team to discuss the options and decider, through consultation which school will best meet your child’s needs.

 Any parent considering admission to Fairfield is welcome to visit our school to see the provision we offer, meet the staff and chat to the pupils.

-Once it is decided that your child or young person is coming to Fairfield School, we preparation in a number of ways: further visits to the school; meeting with your class and class teacher at home and at school; stay and play sessions; multi-agency meetings; and phased induction dependant on needs and requirements.
+Once it is decided that your child or young person is coming to Fairfield School, we prepare in a number of ways: further visits to the school; meeting with your class and class teacher at home and at school; stay and play sessions; multi-agency meetings; and phased induction dependant on needs and requirements.

 How will you support them to move on to the next stage of education or move on to adult life?